VoxelPrincess/code-spells/linux/editors/editors.md

-# 🖋️ Text Editors Overview
+# Overview of Linux Editors

+A comparison of popular text editors for Linux.

 ## 📚 What is a Text Editor?
 This folder contains detailed guides for key Linux text editors, both terminal-based (CLI) and graphical (GUI).
 Each file includes installation, usage, and helpful shortcuts.